mfsiat/Apex-Legends-Tracker/README.md

 - It's not really secured.
 As we have an __API key__ we want to keep it on the server side.
 So it's safe on our server and can't be accessed rom our server.

 - Well we are constructing our own __API__ So we have full control over it.
+Like we are able to send _status code_, _response time_, _size_, _message body_ etc. Every thing is modified.

+- It's a production application so backend is really important.